 Two strategies employed by some retailers are:

 Grouping deliveries.
 This is where a retailer has a delivery “run” to a certain area and groups customers together along the route or destination.
-Many of our Fireworks Forum Sponsors do this and will post up details of their planned runs so you can tag an order on if you want to.

 Doing local runs themselves.
 This is where a retailer does local deliveries on their own van to save costs, but puts orders for further afield on a fireworks courier.